open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 libraries which has instrumentations already available which does the propagation (eg: Asp.Net Core or HttpClient).
 In such cases, context extraction and propagation is the responsibility of the library itself.
-An example would be a producer-consumer pattern using some queuing library like RabbitMq.
+An example would be a producer-consumer pattern using some queuing library like RabbitMQ.
 Follow the [messaging example](../../examples/MicroserviceExample/README.md) for examples on how to [inject](../../examples/MicroserviceExample/Utils/Messaging/MessageSender.cs) and